 Using story mode to cover live events is a great way to get the attention of your potential customers.
 Whether you are opening a new store, debuting a new product or service, or having a giveaway, live events are sure to draw people’s interest.

 Contests and giveaways are another way to connect with your followers on Snapchat.
-There are many ways to conduct a Snapchat contest, but one of the most popular is to have people take pictures with your product or service.
+There are many ways to conduct a Snapchat contest, but one of the most popular is to have people take pictures of your product or service.

 Snapchat has several ways to customize your photos to make them more interesting.
 You can add text, lenses that let people know where you were, or even draw on your photos.
-In addition to this, you can create fun lighthearted videos.
+In addition to this, you can create fun, lighthearted videos.